I received an email asking what device will most effectively chop nuts.

 First, let’s look at the easiest way to chop nuts without adding another tool to the cabinet.

 The fastest, best way to chop nuts is with a knife on a cutting board.
-Depending on the intended size of end product, you can smack the nuts with the flat blade portion of a chef’s knife, then invert the blade and chop until you reach the size you seek.
+Depending on the intended size of end product, you can smash the nuts using the flat blade portion of a chef’s knife, then invert the blade and chop until you reach the size you seek.

 If none of these methods appeal, there are a couple of tools available for chopping nuts that do a good job – it does mean adding another tool to your collection.

-The first and simplest is the Progressive Nut Grinder.
+The first, simplest and probably best tool is the Progressive Nut Grinder.
 It features an enclosed top loading chamber, a manual crank and a bottom collection bowl with volume measurements on the side.
 It will hold about a cup of chopped nuts.
 I like it because it is easy to use, effective, reliable and doesn’t create a mess.

-There are also manual tools like a twist and chop, but I do not recommend using it for anything but soft nuts like walnuts and even then, walnuts can get stuck on the blades.
-Additionally, they can only chop small amounts of nuts and will produce uneven, unsatisfactory results.
+There are other manual tools like a twist and chop, but I do not recommend using it for anything but soft nuts like walnuts and even then, walnuts can get stuck on the blades.
+Additionally, they can only chop small amounts of nuts and will produce uneven, generally unsatisfactory results.

-There are also pump style food choppers that will work just fine on a variety of nuts.
+There are also pump style food choppers that will work just fine on a variety of nuts and are quite highly regarded by many consumers.
 These tools are cylindrical in shape and have a top hand pump.
 You simply push down on on the pump and a spring kicks it back upward; the better models rotate the blades as you pump.
 Some of these models also have measuring marks on the collection bin.

-Though many tools can be used for multiple tasks, there are some that I don’t think work well for chopping nuts.
-This includes rotary cylinder graters that are very effective for cheese, but aren’t so good for nuts.
+I would really recommend that you use one of these above methods for chopping and grinding nuts.
+There are some tools that seem like they might work, in reality don’t.
+This list of “thumbs down” tools includes rotary cylinder graters which are very effective for cheese, but aren’t so good for nuts.
 “Salad shooters” and the Kitchen Aid attachment also fall into this category.

-I am also not fond of using box graters for this purpose either.
+I am also not fond of using box graters for this purpose.
 They are ineffective for use with nuts and rough on the fingers if you are not careful.